duckietown/mooc-exercises/collision/README.md

 The first thing to note is that the problem can be *decomposed*.

 You are asked to see whether the robot collides with the environment at a certain pose.
-The robot is a list of `PlacedPrimitive` and the environment is a list of `PlacedPrimitive`s.
+The robot is a list of `PlacedPrimitive`s and the environment is a list of `PlacedPrimitive`s.
 Remember, a `PlacedPrimitive` is the combination of a pose and a primitive, or in other terms, a location and a shape.
 In pseudocode: